 - Present yourself as a real deal.
 Send the email from the same domain as your website.

 - Make things easier for the webmaster.
 Tell him the exact location of the link.

 - Sound polite; don’t sound as if you are ordering.

 - Give them enough convincing reasons to remove your link.

-In case you have tried every possible method, but you are not able to get rid of the backlink, you are left with the final option: Disavow your link.
+If you have tried every possible method but cannot get rid of the backlink, you are left with the final option: Disavow your link.
 It should be the last option you use to remove your link because it can also become harmful to your website.
 That’s what Google is saying:

-But if you think that you have not any other option other than using this feature because…
+But if you think you do not have any other option other than using this feature because

 Here is how you can do it: